Moira Fradinger

 Biography

-Moira Fradinger is Associate Professor in the department of Comparative Literature.
-She grew up in four South American countries: Argentina, Uruguay, Peru and Venezuela.
-A native speaker of Spanish, she is also proficient in French, Italian and Portuguese.
-Before her academic life in the USA, she had started her career as a psychologist in Argentina, working in clinical practice with patients living with psychosis in public hospitals.
-She –participated in the anti-asylum movement and she was also a professional staff member in the National Ministry of Health and Social Action at the Under-Secretary for Women’s Affairs and taught at the University of Buenos Aires.
-After completing an MA in “Women and Development/ Gender Theory” in The Netherlands she joined Yale first as a graduate student, and then as an Assistant Professor in 2005 in Comparative Literature.
+Moira Fradinger is a Professor of Comparative Literature.
+She grew up in four different South American countries, is a native speaker of Spanish, and fully proficient in French, Italian and Portuguese.
+Before her academic life in the USA, she had started her career as a psychologist in Argentina, working in clinical practice with patients living with psychosis in public hospitals, and teaching in the Department of Psychology at the University of Buenos Aires.
+She was also a professional staff member in the National Ministry of Health and Social Action at the Under-Secretary for Women’s Affairs, through which she obtained a Dutch fellowship to pursue an MA in “Women and Development” in The Netherlands.
+She joined Yale first as a graduate student, and then as an Assistant Professor in 2005 in Comparative Literature.

-Her current book projects are on contemporary Argentine gender debates, on Latin American Third Cinema and on Insomnia.
+Her current book projects are on Sleep and Sleeplessness, contemporary Argentine gender debates, on Latin American Third Cinema, and on contemporary psychoanalysis.

-She has been awarded the Dahlem International Network Professorship for Gender Studies, Freie Universität Berlin, where she taught Gender Theory, and has received a Berlin Prize, spending a semester as a fellow at the American Academy in Berlin, Germany.
+She has been awarded the Dahlem International Network Professorship for Gender Studies, Freie Universität Berlin, where she taught in the Summer 2018, and has received a Berlin Prize, spending a semester as a fellow at the American Academy in Berlin, Germany in 2020.

-She is affiliated with the Multidisciplinary Academic Program in Human Rights, the MacMillan Center for International and Area Studies, and the Women’s, Gender and Sexuality Studies Council.
-She is a member of the Executive Committee of the Council of Latin American Studies (CLAIS) and of the Executive Committee of the Latin American Interdisciplinary Gender Studies Network LAIGN (Yale-Unam, Mexico).
-She is currently curating the monthly webinar series on Gender: “Conversatorios de los viernes” (CLAIS).
+She is affiliated with the MacMillan Center for International and Area Studies, the Multidisciplinary Academic Program in Human Rights, the Film and Media Studies Program, the Spanish and Portuguese Department, and the Women’s, Gender and Sexuality Studies Council.
+At the Macmillan Center she served as a member of the Executive Committee of the Council of Latin American Studies (CLAIS) and of the Executive Committee of the Latin American Interdisciplinary Gender Studies Network LAIGN (Yale-Unam, Mexico).

 Education